Hard Money Loans for Mixed-Use Property Owners in Orlando

 What loan-to-value ratios are available for mixed-use properties?

-We typically offer financing up to 75% LTV for well-located mixed-use properties with stable income and quality tenancy, with the exact ratio depending on the specific use mix, property location, income stability, and borrower experience.
-Properties with predominantly residential components may qualify for higher leverage, while those with significant retail or specialized commercial components may have more conservative limits.
-Mixed-use construction or development financing typically provides 70-75% of project costs for qualified borrowers and projects.
+We offer financing up to 75% LTV for well-located mixed-use properties with stable, diversified income and quality tenancy across all use components.
+The specific ratio depends on the use mix, income stability, property location, and borrower experience.
+Properties with predominantly residential income components may qualify for higher leverage.
+Properties with significant retail or tourism-oriented commercial components require income analysis that reflects market positioning and demand sustainability.
+Mixed-use construction financing typically provides 70-75% of total project costs for qualified developments.

 Hard Money Loans for Mixed-Use Property Owners in Orlando, FL